 A beautiful habitat for a variety of wildlife species, Mudumalai National Park is positioned in the enchanting Nilgiri Hills in Tamil Nadu.
 It was the first sanctuary of India and an important Tiger Reserve of India.
 Its landscape encompasses valleys, beautiful hills, waterways, swamps and forest.
 It sprawls over an area of 321 square kilometers and is separated by the Bandipur National Park.
 February to June is the most favorable time to visit the sanctuary.

 A large variety of flora species can be seen here.
 The views of its hilly terrain carpeted with mixed and deciduous forests are simply mesmerizing.
-Some of the flora species found here includes Bamboos, Natural Teak, Terminalia, Tomontosa and Grewia.
-Then there is an amazing fauna which include wildlife species such as Gaur, Elephant, Tigers, Common Langur, Leopards, Panther, Chital, Jackal, Wild Boar and Sloth Bear.
+Some of the flora species found here include Bamboos, Natural Teak, Terminalia, Tomontosa and Grewia.
+Then there is an amazing fauna which includes wildlife species such as Gaur, Elephant, Tigers, Common Langur, Leopards, Panther, Chital, Jackal, Wild Boar and Sloth Bear.

 The fauna of Bandipur National Park mainly comprises of Elephants, and predator animals such as tiger, leopards, Dhole, Hyena, Sloth Bear, Chital, Gaur, Barking Deer, Sambhar and Four Horned Antelope.
 The avifauna population in Bandipur National Park includes Peafowl, Jungle Fowl, Ducks, Red Spur Fowl, Herons, Woodpeckers and Hornbills among others.

-Interested in a wildlife tour to India, explore our Wildlife Tour Packages.
+Interested in a wildlife tour to India, explore our Explore More Wildlife Tour Packages.